 Example 2.2.
-Mediation: smoking, tar, and lung cancer.
-In medical records, smoking cigarettes, X, has been shown to be positively correlated with the incidence of lung cancer, Y. It is known that smoking causes deposits of tar, Z, in the lungs, which leads to cancer Y. However, knowing whether a patient has lung tar Z makes its source (e.g., whether or not they smoked, X) independent from their propensity for lung cancer, Y. Z is thus known as a mediator between X and Y, making the causal structure a chain, $X \to Z \to Y$.
+Mediation: Smoking, Tar, and Lung Cancer.
+In medical records, smoking cigarettes, X, has been shown to be positively correlated with incidence of lung cancer, Y. It is known that smoking causes deposits of tar, Z, in the lungs, which leads to cancer Y. However, knowing whether or not a patient has lung tar Z makes its source (e.g., whether or not they smoked, X) independent from their propensity for lung cancer, Y. Z is thus known as a mediator between X and Y, making the causal structure a chain, $X \to Z \to Y$.

 Example 2.3.
-Confounding: heat, crime, and ice cream.
-Data reveals that sales of ice cream, X, are positively correlated with crime rates, Y, yielding the amusing possibilities that criminals enjoy a postcrime ice cream or that ice cream leads people to commit crime.
+Confounding: Heat, Crime, and Ice Cream.
+Data reveals that sales of ice cream, X, are positively correlated with crime rates, Y, yielding the amusing possibilities that criminals enjoy a post-crime ice cream or that ice cream leads people to commit crime.
 However, the two become independent after controlling for a confounder, temperature, Z, that is responsible for both (and could not be affected by either).
-Z is known as a confounder that "explains away" the noncausal relationship between X and Y, making the causal structure a fork, $X \leftarrow Z \rightarrow Y$.
+Z is known as a confounder that "explains away" the non-causal relationship between X, Y, making the causal structure a fork, $X \leftarrow Z \rightarrow Y$.

 Example 2.4.
-Colliders: coin flips and coffee.
-You and your roommates have a game that decides when you will break for coffee: if two of you flip fair coins X and Y, and they both come up heads or both tails, then you will ring a bell Z to summon your dorm to get coffee, C. Alone, the coin flip outcomes X and Y are independent of one another; however, if you hear a bell ring, and know that X = heads, you know also that Y = heads.
+Colliders: Coin Flips and Coffee.
+You and your roommates have a game that decides when you will break for coffee: if two of you flip fair coins X,Y, and they both come up heads or both tails, then you will ring a bell Z to summon your dorm to get coffee, C. Alone, the coin flip outcomes X,Y are independent from one another; however, if you hear a bell ring, and know that X = heads, you know also that Y = heads.
 The same is true if, instead of hearing the bell, you witness your dorm leave to get coffee.
 This relationship is thus a collider structure with $X \to Z \leftarrow Y$, and demonstrates the effects of conditioning upon the descendant of a collider, $Z \to C$.

 The graphical nature of these types of exercises can engender high engagement among students compared to typical probability syntax alone.
-Causal intuition and probabilistic understanding in this puzzle-like context are thus concerted and enhanced.
-Building upon these intuitions, we can establish independence or isolate effects in more complex graphs by blocking paths from one node to another through a structural criterion called d-separation (directional separation) [35]; d-separation is already taught alongside traditional AI coverage of Bayesian Networks and succinctly stated as follows.
+Causal intuition and probabilistic understanding in this puzzle-like context is thus concerted and enhanced.
+Building upon these intuitions, we can establish independence or isolate effects in more complex graphs by blocking paths from one node to another through a structural criteria called d-separation (directional separation) [35]; d-separation is already taught alongside traditional AI coverage of Bayesian Networks, and succinctly stated as follows.